 Alabama Name Change Lawyers

 In Alabama, name changes are handled through the Probate Court.
 Our Alabama name change lawyers can usually file a Petition for Name Change on your own, but if you would like a family law attorney to help you with the paperwork or go to the hearing with you then we can help.
-Our name change lawyers are currently charging a $400.00 flat fee to help you file the paperwork on your own or $800.00 to file it for you and attend the hearing with you as well.
+Our name change lawyers are currently charging $800.00 to file your case for you and attend the hearing with you as well.

-The clerk’s offices can usually provide the forms for you to file, but they cannot help you fill them out properly and you would need to go to the hearing by yourself.
+The clerk’s offices can sometimes provide some of the forms for you to file, but they cannot help you fill them out properly and you would need to go to the hearing by yourself.
 Let us know if you need any help getting your name changed where you live and our name change lawyer in Alabama will be happy to help.

 In many other proceedings, like divorces, you usually have a few options as to which county you can file a case.
 However, with name changes you must file for the change at the Probate Court of your county of residence.
 The court will provide you with the correct forms to fill out if you go by there and ask and some post them online for convenience.
 It is not necessary to hire a name change attorney, but the court cannot assist you in filling out the forms.
 Therefore, if you would feel more comfortable having an Alabama name change lawyer file your legal name change for you, then we can help.